speedcontrols/ac_sc_grinder/doc/development.md

 - "High Pulse Withstanding" or "Anti-Surge" (SMD).
 - MELF.

-As quick hack (but not recommended) - try several ordinary 5% (not laser rimmed) SMD resistors, mounted in vertical column.
+As quick hack (but not recommended) - try several ordinary 5% (not laser trimmed) SMD resistors, mounted in vertical column.

 Total value should be ~1K (as max as possible).
 Input cap should be 2.2uF (as